2 people standing next to mailbox that reads 5A

 Malina will use shared food and garden organics bins which will be collected weekly.

-As there isn't a food and garden organics bin at her townhouse development yet, a 240 litre light green-lidded bin will delivered in June 2023.
+As there isn't a food and garden organics bin at her townhouse development yet, a 240 litre light green-lidded bin will delivered in May or June 2023.
 This is to be stored in a communal area for all residents to use.

 A kitchen caddy to collect food scraps will be delivered to Malina and each of the townhouses in her development from July 2023.